-The biggest chemical companies in the World, such as BASF, Mitsubishi, Covestro (DSM-Somos), etc, who are already producting photopolymer 3D resins for Stereolithography, do not certify their liquid photopolymer resins as medical devices (including food and medical packaging), despite having all the available resources, since it´s nonsense and lack of appropriateness and validity.
+The biggest chemical companies in the World which are already producting photopolymer 3D resins for Stereolithography, such as BASF, Mitsubishi, Covestro (DSM-Somos), etc, do not certify their liquid photopolymer resins as medical devices (including food and medical packaging), despite having all the available resources, since certification of raw materials as medical devices it is nonsense, inappropriate, and illegitimate.

-Manufacturers of medical devices or food packaging are and willl always be legally responsible and liable for the quality, safety and certification of their products.
+Manufacturers of medical devices are and willl always be legally responsible and liable for the quality, safety and certification of their products.
 Their raw material suppliers, in this case, the manufacturers of 3D resins, cannot replace the responsibility for certification of the biomedical device manufacturers.

-Shallow certifications and manufacturing processes which do not cover all the mentioned aspects or just include shallow postprocessing recommendations, such as "rinse parts with isopropanol" do not provide any warranty for the safety and readiness for use of any biomedical device or food packaging.
+Shallow certifications and manufacturing processes which do not cover all the mentioned aspects or just include shallow postprocessing recommendations, such as "rinse parts with isopropanol" do not provide any warranty for the safety and readiness for use of any biomedical device.